Santorini: Land

 Bus services link Fira to most parts of the island.

 Ports

 Santorini has two ports: Athinios (Ferry Port) and Skala (Old Port).
 Cruise ships anchor off Skala and passengers are transferred by local boatmen to shore at Skala where Fira is accessed by cable car, on foot or by donkeys and mules.
+The use of donkeys for tourist transportation has attracted significant criticism from animal rights organisations for animal abuse and neglect, including failure to provide the donkeys with sufficient water or rest.
 Tour boats depart from Skala for Nea Kameni and other Santorini destinations.

 Water and sewerage

 As the island lies in a rain shadow between the mountains of Crete and the Peloponnese water seems to have been scarce at least from post-eruption times.
 This, combined with the small size of the island, the lack of rivers, and the nature of the soil, which is largely composed of volcanic ash, as well as the high summer temperatures meant that there was very little surface water.
 With only one spring (Zoodochos Pigi – the Life-giving Spring) this encouraged the practice of diverting any rain that fell on roofs and courtyards to elaborate underground cisterns, supplemented in the 20th century with water imported from other areas of Greece.
 Owing to the lack of water islanders developed non-irrigated crops such as vines and olives that could survive on only the scant moisture provided by the common early-morning fog condensing on the ground as dew.

 Many cisterns ceased to be used following the 1956 earthquake.
 As tourism increased, the existing rainwater harvesting methods proved incapable of supplying the increased demand.
 As a result, it has become necessary to construct desalination plants which now provide running but non-potable water to most residents.
 This has led to many of the historic cisterns falling into disrepair.

 The first desalination plant was built at Oia following a donation in 1992 by the Oia-born businessman Aristeidis Alafouzos.
 By 2003 the plant had expanded to house three desalination units (of which two had been donated by Alafouzos).
 As of 2020 the plant has six desalination units with a total capacity of 2800 m3 per day.